pdpy-org/pdpy/docs/source/examples/holamundo.rst

 Because we want ``mypatch`` to be the ``root`` of our Pure Data patch (or in pd-lingo, the parent canvas), we set it to ``true``.

 There are more keyword arguments available, but we wont need them here.
-You can go to :class:`pdpy.classes.pdpy.PdPy` to see it in full.
+You can go to :class:`pdpy.PdPy` to see it in full.

 Objects